Curtis Enterprises: Curtis Enterprises' film productions (1962–1963)

 Curtis spent three months of the summer and fall of 1962 in Europe, traveling to Germany, France, Switzerland, England, Spain and Italy, all the while contemplating the shooting of Monsieur Cognac on location in Paris.
 His co-star Christine Kaufmann, with whom he had become romantically involved since his separation from Leigh, was pushing for the film to be made in Europe.
 Dates of filming were tentatively set for June, July and August 1962, with Rapp acting as producer, but the picture was not filmed.
 Curtis also approached French filmmaker Philippe De Broca to direct Monsieur Cognac and met up with J. Lee Thompson, who had previously directed Taras Bulba, to discuss another project for Curtis Enterprises.

 On August 3, 1962, while Curtis was overseas, Margulies registered a new corporation, Reynard Productions, Incorporated.
 Curtis was named President and Margulies Vice-President of Reynard Productions.
 Akin to Curtis Enterprises replacing Curtleigh Productions, Reynard Productions would ultimately take over Curtis Enterprises' film production work in 1963.
 Curtis and Margulies slowly began shifting the workload to the new corporation, but waited until 40 Pounds of Trouble was released to use the new company name publicly.
 Upon returning to America in September 1962, Curtis, Margulies and Hecht decided that Monsieur Cognac would be made in Hollywood and set January 1963 as a tentative filming date.
 The production companies would instead send a second unit crew to film backgrounds of Paris, and build sets at Universal Studios.

 In September 1962, Curtis Enterprises acquired the filming rights to Samuel Grifton's novel A Most Contagious Game, a suspense-crime-thriller about a magazine reporter who goes undercover as a gangster to research the underworld but ends up becoming a mob leader himself.
 Curtis had been attached to the project since May 1958, when Kirk Douglas' Bryna Productions owned the filming rights to the property.
-A co-production deal was setup between Bryna Productions and Curtleigh Productions, with a financing and distribution deal secured through Universal-International Pictures.
+A co-production deal was set up between Bryna Productions and Curtleigh Productions, with a financing and distribution deal secured through Universal-International Pictures.
 Curtis was to film A Most Contagious Game after wrapping up Some Like It Hot, but the production was delayed when Bryna Productions started Spartacus (which co-starred Douglas and Curtis).
 In January 1959, Bryna Productions' three-year option on A Most Contagious Game expired and the filming rights were scooped up by Dick Clark.
 Curtis loved the story and wanted to play the role but waited patiently until Clark's option expired, upon which time Curtis Enterprises immediately purchased the filming rights.
 Curtis Enterprises immediately secured a financing and distribution deal for the film with United Artists and assigned Harold Jacob Smith (who had written the Curtleigh Productions co-produced film The Defiant Ones) to write a new screenplay.
 A Most Contagious Game was penciled in to shoot in the fall of 1963.